 prin (with no

 t at the end) does not add a newline.

 There are no keywords in Red, but instead, programs consist of words.
 A word is a sequence of letters, digits, and other characters, including

 |.
 A digit should not be the first character of a word.

-To bind a word to a value, use a semicolon.
+To bind a word to a value, use a colon.
 No extra keywords are needed (as mentioned before, there are no keywords in Red).

 Red name: "John" print name

 You can also get a value symmetrically to the binding, if you wish: